Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 ```
 `MinimumLevel` options sets the minimum severity level of messages that will be put in the log.
 Serilog supports 5 different logging levels: `Verbose`, `Debug`, `Information`, `Warning`, `Error` and `Fatal`.
-This option can be changes at the runtime and will take effect immediately.
+This option can be changed at the runtime and will take effect immediately.

 ```json
     },
     "Enrich": [ "WithMachineName", "WithProcessName", "WithThreadId" ],
 ```
 `Enrich` specifies additional information that will be added to all log entries.
-For more information refer to enrichers [documentation](https://github.com/serilog/serilog/wiki/Enrichment)
+For more information refer to enrichers [documentation](https://github.com/serilog/serilog/wiki/Enrichment).

 ```json
     "WriteTo": [
 ```
 `WriteTo` section specifies list of all destination that logs will be saved to.
-By default only destination is `File`.
-Other possible and useful option could be `Console.
+By default the only destination is `File`.
+Other possible and useful option could be `Console`.

 ```json
       {